Femtonics/FemtoAPI/README.md

   - open communication protocol, easy to create new bindings
   - easy script creation: API functions closely refer to GUI buttons, parameter boxes, etc.
   - MATLAB and Python bindings

+## Purchase

+To purchase FemtoAPI please contact sales@femtonics.eu

+## Documentation
+The full documentation of FemtoAPI is provided with FemtoAPI package